mk-runner/KNNCNV/README.md

     # Local path of the *.fasta file or the *.fa file
     fa_path = r"./data/chr21.fa"

-    # Local path of the ground truth of the sequenced sample.
+    # Local path of the ground truth (i.e., confirmed CNVs) for the *.bam file.
     gt_path = r"./data/NA19238.gt"

     # parameter setting of the preprocessing